 I played back research methods, key insights, and final designs to the larger team of stakeholders and executives up to the VP level.
 (Get in touch if you'd like to see the full presentation).
-The work was met with resounding approval and created huge and the feature was slated for development the following quarter.
-Following its release, PowerVS experienced a significant uptick in edge use cases in unexplored market sectors and a boosted NPS rating.
+The work was met with resounding approval and the feature was slated for development the following quarter.
+Following its release, PowerVS experienced a significant uptick in edge use cases in several unexplored market sectors and a boosted NPS rating.

 Case Study: Loadtimes